alexyuly/ViewScript-Runtime/README.md

 }
 ```

-> 💡 Curly braces enclose a unit of functionality.
-In this case, it's a type of view.
-They visually represent the concept of "encapsulation".
+> 💡 Curly braces enclose a unit of functionality with a sequence of steps.
+In this case, it's the defining a type of view.

-> 💡 Render an HTML element in a snap with its tag name enclosed in angle brackets, like `<p>`, for a paragraph.
+> 💡 Render an HTML element in a snap by writing its tag name inside angle brackets, like `<p>`, for a paragraph.

 > 💡 The equals sign denotes a binding of a field to a property.
-In this case, it's binding the constant text value `"Hello, world!"` to the paragraph's `content` property.
+In this case, it binds the constant text value `"Hello, world!"` to the paragraph's `content` property.

 💁 Show an alert when a button is clicked: